Indianapolis Divorce Attorney

 Contact Trapp Law, LLC for your Indianapolis Divorce

 The actions you take in the weeks or months before filing for divorce can lay the groundwork for a satisfactory settlement and a bright future after your divorce.
-Our Indianapolis divorce attorney, Angela Trapp, can advise you regarding measures you should take to protect your interests and your family.
+Our Indianapolis divorce attorney, Angie Trapp, can advise you regarding measures you should take to protect your interests and your family.
 With Trapp Law’s expertise and support, you will be better prepared to meet any challenge head-on.
 Call (371) 423-1823 to contact Trapp Law, LLC today for a free initial consultation in Indianapolis, Indiana.